 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Greenwood has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Greenwood has few renters and college students.
 But the biggest reason it is quieter in Greenwood than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Greenwood may be for you.

-The population of Greenwood overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Greenwood, 21.85% have at least a bachelor's degree.
+The education level of Greenwood citizens is a little higher than the average for US cities and towns: 21.85% of adults in Greenwood have at least a bachelor's degree.

 The per capita income in Greenwood in 2022 was $22,530, which is low income relative to Florida and the nation.
 This equates to an annual income of $90,120 for a family of four.
 However, Greenwood contains both very wealthy and poor people as well.